louis-pvs/plaincraft/ideas/C-profile-form-composed.md

 # C-profile-form-composed

-- **Lane**: A (Component development - Pair A owns implementation)
+Lane: A (Component development - Pair A owns implementation)
+Issue: #53

+## Lane

+- **Primary Lane:** A (Component Development)
+- **Collaboration:** Coordinate with Design Systems for cross-form consistency.

+## Metric Hypothesis

-- **Metric Hypothesis**: Demonstrate composition pattern combining multiple form fields.
-Measure adoption through Storybook interaction test coverage and nightly recording success rate.
+Demonstrate a composition pattern that combines multiple form fields, measured by Storybook interaction test coverage and nightly recording success rate.
-- **Invariants**: Form validation must be accessible (ARIA labels, error announcements), keyboard shortcuts documented (Cmd/Ctrl+Enter to save, Esc to reset), all fields must respect max-length constraints.
-- **Issue**: #53

 ## Units In Scope